-With the Gear VR you physically attach your phone to the headset via its microUSB or USB 3 port.
-There's a couple of blocks you can swap out on the latest model if you're passing it round to friends and family but if it's just for you, you can set it up within 30 seconds and you're good to go.
+With the Gear VR (there are a few models now, Samsung seems to launch a new one with every high-profile smartphone) you physically attach your phone to the headset via its microUSB or USB 3 port.
+There's a couple of blocks you can swap out on the latest models if you're passing it round to friends and family but if it's just for you, you can set it up within 30 seconds and you're good to go.

 The Daydream View connects to your phone via NFC and does a good job of recognising it quickly.
 The phone is held in place by the front of the case and if you have the 5.5-inch Pixel like us, it'll stick out.

 Design wise, the Daydream is the nicer looking and, well, feeling, as it comes in a lovely cloth finish and a light body that's smaller than the Gear VR.
 So it'll look a little less gadgety lying around the house than the plasticky Samsung.
 But when you're in VR you don't care about what you look like.

 As for comfort, I prefer the Gear VR.
 It feels secure and the padding around the face does its job nicely.
 It's not quite as light but the Daydream's nose gap is too big on my face, which means I wear it too tight and feel it pressing against my forehead through its own padding.
 Other team members have had fewer issues but it's annoying to see light bleeding in.

 Gear VR vs Google Daydream View: Display